IliyaBrook/AI-Resumes-Builder/.junie/guidelines.md

 Current state

 - There is no formal test runner (Jest/Vitest) configured.
-The quality gates rely on ESLint, TypeScript, build success, and targeted runtime checks.
+The quality gates rely on ESLint, TypeScript success, and targeted runtime checks.
 - For lightweight, project‑specific assertions, prefer minimal Node scripts that reuse existing dependencies (e.g., zod) to validate data contracts.